Woonerf: History

 Since the invention of automobiles, cities have been predominantly constructed to accommodate the use of automobiles.

 The woonerf was created by residents of Delft who tore up pavement late at night to make it so cars had to drive slower to avoid the obstacles.
 The woonerven (plural) was incorporated into the national street design standards in 1976.

 The entire locality of Emmen in the Netherlands was designed as a woonerf in the 1970s.

-In 1999 the Netherlands had over 6000 woonerven and today around 2 million Dutch people are living in woonerven.
+In 1999 the Netherlands had over 6000 woonerven and as of 2011, around 2 million Dutch people live on woonerven.
 The benefits of the woonerf are promoted by woonERFgoed, a network of professionals and residents.

 In 2006 it was reported that people in Hesselterbrink, a neighborhood of Emmen, were disillusioned about how the woonerf principle had become another traffic engineering measure that "entailed precious little more than signs and uniform standards".
 They have now adopted the shared space principles as a way of rethinking the woonerf.
 They are reported to "now know that car drivers should become residents.
 Eye contact and human interaction are more effective means to achieve and maintain attractive and safe areas than signs and rules".